| |

 Season: October through May

 This hike is almost entirely in the open with little shade.
 Avoid hiking this trail in hot weather, unless it's at daybreak or sunset, when the surrounding mountains block the sun.
-I like it best in the spring when the hills are green and wildflowers can add a splash of color, and the abundant yellow Spanish broom along the route can be quite fragrant.
+I like it best in the spring when the hills are green, wildflowers add a splash of color, and the abundant yellow Spanish broom along the route can be quite fragrant.
+See Seasons of the San Gabriels for a detailed description of minding the seasons.

 Getting to the Trailhead: